ziyoung/better-wilcom-docs/wilcom-docs/Setup/machines/Borer_functions.md

 ## To set borer functions...

-1Open a design.
+1. Open a design.

-2Access the Machine Format Settings > Standard dialog.
+2. Access the Machine Format Settings > Standard dialog.
 Only fields relevant to the selected machine format will appear.

 ![machines00012.png](assets/machines00012.png)

-3In the Boring panel, enter the required borer offset.
+3. In the Boring panel, enter the required borer offset.

 - If your machine automatically inserts an offset when a Borer In function is encountered, enter an offset of 0 mm.
 - If your machine requires an offset value, enter an offset of ±12.0 mm.

-4Enter the needle number to which the borer is attached.
+4. Enter the needle number to which the borer is attached.

-5Click Save then Close.
+5. Click Save then Close.

 ## Related topics...